For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 20

-In the ASOS Outlet, you can either browse by category of product or click on 'Further Reductions: Up To 70% Off' which will lead you to the full catalogue of reduced items.
+In the Outlet, you can either browse by category of product or click on 'The Outlet List' which takes you to the full catalogue of reduced items.

 It's actually possible to find reductions of more than 70%.
 We've seen items being sold at 80% off.